 The prior goal is the perfect position of permanent teeth.
 Orthodontists’ main job is managing permanent teeth development.
 We start orthodontics when primary (baby) teeth fall out (as a result, permanent teeth begin to develop).
 By the age of 7 to 8 years, most of the baby teeth had fallen out, and permanent teeth develop.
 Therefore, it’s the best orthodontics treatment time.

 Do all kids need orthodontic treatment?

 No!
 Not every kid needs orthodontic treatment.
-If you as parents don’t have occlusal instability (teeth and jaw discrepancies), or you don’t see bad habits or behaviors (like thumb sucking or mouth breathing) in your child, it is more likely that they don’t need a visit to the orthodontists.
-In addition to this, if you or your pediatric dentists don’t see any teeth development problems, again no treatment is required.
+If you as parents don’t have occlusal instability (teeth and jaw discrepancies), your child may not inherit the orthodontic problem.
+And If you don’t see bad habits or behaviors (like thumb sucking or mouth breathing) in your child, it is more likely that they don’t need a visit to the orthodontists.
+Most importantly, if pediatric dentists don’t see any teeth development problems, again no treatment is required.

 What are the most important orthodontic problems in children?

 The most important problems are usually seen in early ages: